Taha-Firoz/flutter-elinux/Installing-flutter-elinux.md

 You need to install the following dependent libraries to use this software.
 Here introduce how to install the libraries on Debian-based systems like Ubuntu.

+## Supported host OS
+Currently, this tool supports only Linux desktop hosts (not supoort Windows and macOS).

 ## Dependent libraries
 - curl
 - git